open-telemetry/opentelemetry.io/content/en/docs/languages/python/propagation.md

 ## Automatic context propagation

-Auto-instrumentation exists for some popular Python frameworks and libraries, such as Jinja2, Flask, Django, and Celery.
+Instrumentation libraries for popular Python frameworks and libraries, such as Jinja2, Flask, Django, and Celery.propagate context across services for you.

 {{% alert title="Note" %}}

-Use auto-instrumentation or instrumentation libraries to propagate context.
+Use instrumentation libraries to propagate context.
 Although it is possible to propagate context manually, the Python auto-instrumentation and instrumentation libraries are well-tested and easier to use.

 {{% /alert %}}